Azure/azure-devops-cli-extension/README.md

 ### Examples and snippets

-For more usage examples, see the official Azure DevOps/VSTS CLI [documentation](https://aka.ms/vsts-cli-docs-overview).
+For more usage examples, see the official Azure DevOps CLI [documentation](https://aka.ms/vsts-cli-docs-overview).

 ## Developer setup